She Was Crowned Western Electric’s “Beauty Queen” for 1929!

 A couple of years after her divorce, Vera met Stephen Kadlec who was a soda pop distributor and then a beer distributor after prohibition ended.
 They married sometime in the early 1930’s, and Stephen adopted Dusan, Jr., who was about four or five at the time.
 After their marriage, Stephen did not want Vera to work outside the home, so she gave up her job in Marie’s shop, but she continued to do hair for family and friends.
 Stephen and Vera had a child, Stephen, Jr. not long after they were married.
 Theirs was apparently a good marriage, and Vera was a very social, happy woman.
 She loved talking with neighbors and friends and was an active member of the Ladies Aid at her church as well as Sokol and other Czech clubs.

 In 1976, however, her husband, Stephen, died suddenly of kidney and heart failure.
 For a while Marie then lived alone in their home in Berwyn until her son, Stephen Jr. came back to live with her.
-He apparently had a lot of problems, though, and eventually committed suicide.
+He suffered from depression and anxiety and eventually committed suicide.
 Vera does not seem to have fully accepted this and still speaks of him as if he were alive.

 (Originally written: November 1994)

 If you liked this true story about the past, check out Michelle’s historical fiction/mystery series, set in the 1930s in Chicago: